 Criteria Assessed 3: Management staff training and skills (co-ordinators, senior carers etc) Regulation 13 (b) The registered person shall ensure that no domiciliary care worker is supplied by the agency unless he has the experience and skills necessary for the work he is to perform.
 Standard 7.9 When necessary, training in specific techniques (the administration of medication eg eye/ear drops or the application of prescribed creams/lotions) is provided for named care workers by a qualified healthcare professional.
 Standard 12.4 The training needs of individual staff for their roles and responsibilities are identified and arrangements are in place to meet them.
 Standard 13.1 Managers and supervisory staff are trained in supervision and performance appraisal.
-Provider's Self-Assessment: The NHSCT ensures through Recruitment and Selection procedures that Home Care Workers are not supplied by the Agency unless he/she has the necessary skills and experience for the work they are to perform.
-Substantially compliant Training in specific techniques - as per individual service user requirement, example stoma care, eye drops is provided by suitable qualified Health Care Professionals.
-Home Care Workers are inducted into the Agency and their training needs are met through Initial Home Care Worker Development training, on-going mandatory training and Personal Development Plans.
+Provider's Self-Assessment: The NHSCT ensures through Recruitment and Selection procedures that Home Care Workers are not supplied by the agency unless he/she has the necessary skills and experience for the work they are to perform.
+Training in specific techniques - as per individual service user requirements e.g stoma care/eye drops is provided by suitable qualified Healthcare Professionals.
+Home Care Workers are inducted into the agency and their training needs are met through initial Home Care Worker development training, on-going mandatory training and personal development plans.
 Domiciliary Care Locality Managers and Home Care Officers are trained in Supervision and Performance Appraisal.
+Substantially compliant

 Inspection Findings: The agency has a 'Staff Training and Development' procedure in place which was reviewed and details the training needs for staff and timescale for refresher training.
-Substantially compliant Training records for two home care officers were found to be in place regarding all areas of mandatory training in compliance with RQIA mandatory training guidelines (September 2012).
-However both files indicated that one of the mandatory training areas was out of date in the past eighteen months (i.e. manual handling) and has been recommended for renewal.
-Both of the home care officers files sampled confirmed that they had also completed training in the areas of staff supervision and appraisal and this is to be commended.
-One of the home care officers has been approved to commence additional training, QCF Level 3, during 2015, this additional training was deemed appropriate for management staff.
+Review of this policy was found to be in line with RQIA mandatory training guidelines 2012.
+Substantially compliant Training records sampled for two home care officers were found to be in place regarding all areas of mandatory training in compliance with RQIA mandatory training guidelines (September 2012).
+However each of the home care officer records indicated that one of the mandatory training areas was out of date (i.e. food hygiene) and has been recommended for renewal.
+The registered manager confirmed that update training on food hygiene is scheduled for managers and all home care officers in the next months.
+Records were viewed for one home care officer who had been awarded 1 st prize for her contribution to 'Hand hygiene and infection prevention and control in the community', by the Northern HSC Trust which is to be commended.
+Training records for the two home care officers confirmed that each had completed training in the areas of staff supervision and appraisals and this is to be commended.
+Records evidenced that each of these home care officers had completed or were in the process of completing the QCF Level 3 award which is also to be commended.
 Most areas of training reviewed included a competency assessment element which had been consistently signed off by the assessor.